swajid/review_and_read_ahead/README.md

 The LOWEST people on the planet, absolute SCUM of the earth do this/have done this in history and on top of that they have access to PHI and EHR, gtfo of here, melt in front of a Judge.

+If it was Boston University, there would have never ever have been a problem but Penn ... and then Cornell ... now there's a problem. morons, triggered absolute scum of the earth. get fired already. oh wait prison, that's even better.

 -->

 ```